Raychaudhuri equation with zero point length: Coincidence Limit: Finiteness of Raychaudhuri Equation

-If we are not too close to already existing singularity (affine distance larger than orders of $L_0$) all of the previous discussion does apply also for the null case.
-Hence, in these circumstances, even in the context of null geodesics we have a finite coincidence limit for each term of the Raychaudhuri equation.
+which is not only finite but also involve corrections proportional to various powers of the zero point length.
+Therefore, if we are not too close to already existing singularity (affine distance larger than orders of $L_0$) all of the previous discussion for spacelike/timelike case does apply also for the null case as well.
+Hence, in these circumstances, even in the context of null geodesics we have a finite coincidence limit for each term of the Raychaudhuri equation avoiding formation of caustics.

 This is consistent with the result derived for time-like geodesics and to leading order is identical to $\mathcal{F}$.
-This provides yet another interpretation for the object $R_{ab}\ell^{a}\ell^{b}$, abundant in thermodynamic description of gravity \cite{Padmanabhan:2013nxa,Chakraborty:2014rga,Chakraborty:2015wma,Chakraborty:2015hna}.
+This provides yet another interpretation for the object $R_{ab}\ell^{a}\ell^{b}$, abundant in thermodynamic description of gravity \cite{Padmanabhan:2013nxa,Chakraborty:2014rga,Chakraborty:2015wma,Chakraborty:2015hna,Chakraborty:2017kob,Chakraborty:2018qew}.
 Thus our analysis explicitly demonstrates that the Raychaudhuri equation associated with qmetric remains finite in the coincidence limit, implying avoidance of caustics.
 This is because, there is always a residual length $L_{0}$ preventing the two geodesics from merging.

 Another interesting result in this context is non-vanishing of the cross-section of the geodesics in the coincidence limit.
 For time-like geodesics the effective cross-sectional region is a $(D-1)$-dimensional volume, while for null geodesics it is a $(D-2)$-dimensional area.
 In the context of qmetric both of them will be modified.
 It turns out that both the area and volume will be finite in the coincidence limit.
 In particular, the $(D-1)$-dimensional volume in the coincidence limit will behave as $d^{D-1} V_{q}=L_{0}^{D-1}(1/\Delta_{S}) (d\eta)^{D-1}$ and the $(D-2)$-dimensional surface will behave as $d^{D-2}A_{q}=L_{0}^{D-2}(1/\Delta_{S}) (d\eta)^{D-2}$.
 Here $(d\eta)^{D-1}$ (or, $(d\eta)^{D-2}$) is the angular contribution from the volume (or, area) of the respective region in coincidence limit (for details, see \cite{Pad06,PesN}).
 The finiteness of both these results are consistent with our findings from the Raychaudhuri equation for the qmetric.
 Since the fact that geodesics do not form caustics, as the coincidence limit is taken, ensures that the transverse area/volume normal to the geodesics must also remain finite.
 This provides yet another demonstration of the correctness of the result presented above.